Our range of officer development opportunities.

 - The Local Government Association has been awarded £1 million from the National Cyber Security Programme to fund local government officers in England to undertake a professionally certified course, as part of a sector-wide skills uplift.
-Please contact LGAcybersecurity@local.gov.uk for more information or visit here.
+Please email LGAcybersecurity@local.gov.uk for more information.

-- The Cyber 360 programme supports councils to explore their cyber security culture – sharing fresh perspectives in a safe, friendly and constructive environment.
-We are now inviting expressions of interest from all councils, and from council officers, to take part in the programme as participating councils or as members of the Cyber 360 team.
-We are happy to have a conversation with anyone who is considering taking part in an LGA Cyber 360 either as a volunteer officer or as a participating council.
-Please email LGACyberSecurity@local.gov.uk to book in a conversation or read more on our 360s webpage.
+- The LGA Cyber 360 programme supports councils to explore their cyber security culture – sharing fresh perspectives in a safe, friendly and constructive environment.
+We are now inviting expressions of interest from all councils, and from council officers, to take part in the programme as participating councils or as members of the LGA Cyber 360 team.
+We are happy to have a conversation with anyone who is considering taking part either as a volunteer officer or as a participating council.
+Please email LGAcybersecurity@local.gov.uk to book in a conversation.

-- The LGA Cyber Security Programme is providing grant funding for a cohort of senior officers and councillors to enrol on a university-led course for leaders.
-This is the University of Oxford’s Cyber Security for Business Leaders Programme, for which they have offered a discounted rate.
-We are currently taking expressions of interest from any councillors and officers at non-IT ‘Heads of Service’ and above looking to enhance their understanding of cyber risk to enable better strategic decision making for a cyber-resilient future.
+- The LGA Cyber Security Programme is providing grant funding for a cohort of senior officers and councillors to enrol on a university-led course for leaders – the University of Oxford’s Cyber Security for Business Leaders Programme – for which they have offered a discounted rate.
+We are currently taking expressions of interest from any councillors and officers at non-IT ‘heads of service’ and above.
+We are looking to enhance their understanding of cyber risk to enable better strategic decision making for a cyber-resilient future.
 Places are limited and funded on a first come first serve basis.
-Please make the relevant colleagues aware of this offer and for further information and expressions of interest please email LGAcybersecurity@local.gov.uk.
+Please make relevant colleagues aware of this offer.
+For further information and expressions of interest please email LGAcybersecurity@local.gov.uk

-- Cyber, Digital and Technology working groups and networks – the LGA provides various forums for officer development to collaborate with likeminded colleagues within the cyber and digital space across groups: Local Government Digital Committee (LGDC), Digital Inclusion Network, Transformation Network, Digital Construction Working Group and the Cyber Security Policy Group.
-For more information please see the Stakeholder Section of our digital resource webpage.
+- Cyber, digital and technology working groups and networks – the LGA provides various forums for officer development to collaborate with like-minded colleagues within the cyber and digital space across groups: Local Government Digital Committee (LGDC), Digital Inclusion Network, Transformation Network, Digital Construction Working Group and the Cyber Security Policy Group.
+Find out more about our digital programmes